You work hard; your chair should too

 Ready to Take a New Chair For a Test Drive?

 Think you are ready to go beyond reading about a new ergonomic task chair for your office and start deciding which chair is right for you?
 Having helped thousands of customers find the right task chair for both themselves and their teams, we know that a chair’s specs only go so far.
 Ultimately it all comes down to comfort.

 The best way to judge if you find a chair comfortable is to take it for a test drive.
-Drop by one of our showrooms or reach out and schedule a time for you to try out our ergonomic task chairs.
+Reach out and schedule a time for you to try out our ergonomic task chairs today!

 Well, have we got the resource for you.
 Our Task Chair Review Guide summarizes the pros, cons and key features of the ten most popular task chairs on the market today.
 Check it out!